m3uma/currency-converter-react/README.md

 ## Description

-This converter is a very simple application for converting Polish zlotys to foreign currencies.
+This converter is a simple application developed using the react js technology for converting Polish zlotys to foreign currencies.
 The following methods were used:

 * useState
 * useEffect